Rising Seas in California - An Update on Sea-Level Rise Science

 The report concludes with a call for imperative and immediate action.
-These data, along with numerous studies on the cost of inaction, suggest that uncertainty about the exact amount of future sea-level rise should not be a deterrent to taking action now.
-Adaptation and hazard mitigation decisions and investments in the near-term can prevent much greater losses (many times the initial cost) than would incur if such action were not taken.
+These data, along with numerous studies on the cost of inaction, implicate strategic action is necessary now - regardless of the uncertainties of future sea-level rise projections.
+Research indicates that investing in adaptation and hazard mitigation can prevent much greater losses (many times the initial cost) than would incur if climate action is not taken.

 Publication Date: April 2017